New ERC grant to CMI

 - The grant has a duration of five years, with funding up to EUR 2 million.

 De Lauri's grant is EUR 2 000 000 worth and has a duration of five years.
 With this ERC grant, De Lauri strengthens our work on understanding the deep and long-term effects of war.
-He also brings three new post docs and one new PhD student to our team.
+He also brings two new post docs and one new PhD student to our team, as well as an associated senior researcher.

 At the core of the War and Fun project is a groundbreaking approach to the study of the lived experiences of war.